VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Before diving into the steps, it's helpful to understand some key terms that will be used throughout this guide:

-- [Stride 3D](https://www.stride3d.net/): A C# game engine for creating 2D/3D games and visualizations.
+- [Stride](https://www.stride3d.net/): A C# game engine for creating 2D/3D games and visualizations.
-- [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html): A collection of extensions and helpers for the Stride 3D engine.
+- [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html): A collection of extensions and helpers for the Stride engine.
 - [Code-Only](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html): A feature of the toolkit that allows you to create a game without using the Game Studio.
 - **Game:** In the context of this post, a game refers to any interactive or visual project created using a game engine.
 This can range from traditional playable games to simulations, visualizations, or any real-time interactive experiences where users can interact with or observe elements within a scene.
 - [Scene](https://doc.stride3d.net/latest/en/manual/game-studio/scenes.html): The container for entities, which defines the game world or environment.